sansa-zyno/sansa-zyno/README.md

 		<td>
          <img width="900px" src="https://github.com/sansa-zyno/sansa-zyno/blob/main/assets/ohana-banner2.png" alt="Ohana" />
 			<h3>Ohana 🏡📊🏠 </h3>
 			<p>A Real Estate business app.
-I worked on this app as a Flutter Developer and part of a team with <a href="https://paucha.com.ng/">Paucha Technology Company</a> </p>
+I worked on this app as the Mobile Application Developer(Flutter) and as part of a team of UI/UX designers, QA Testers and Backend developers with <a href="https://paucha.com.ng/">Paucha Technology Company</a> </p>
 			<p>🗓 April 2024 - May 2024 (~ 1 month)</p>
 		</td>
 		<td>